temporalio/edu-101-go-code/exercises/finale-workflow/README.md

 # Exercise 4: Finale Workflow
-One of the benefits of Temporal is that it provides SDKs for several languages and you can multiple languages in the context of a single Workflow.
+One of the benefits of Temporal is that it provides SDKs for several languages and you can use multiple languages in the context of a single Workflow.
 For example, you might write your Workflow in Go but use Java or TypeScript for an Activity in that workflow.